 God’s joy is perfect, my journey to find it is not.

 I’m Jennifer Moses, a proud working mama with three kids and an amazing husband.
 I love to be creative, finding ways to make my life easier, while trying to be frugal.
-I love to read and have recently broken an unhealthy obsession and relationship with sweet tea.

 I’ve got three kids in three sports, a superbly supportive, extremely funny, slightly crazy husband, and a life with little moments of imperfect joy.
 We laugh, we cry, we sing (sometimes poorly), we learn, together as a blended family.
 Our life isn’t perfect, but we are strong, God-fearing, and embody teamwork to make it through any tests that come our way.